John Tilley (Mayflower passenger): Family and children

-Elizabeth (Tilley) Howland's family is described in a later recollection of William Bradford: (Gov. Carver's) "..servant John Howland, married the doughter of John Tillie, Elizabeth, and they are both now living, and have *10* children, now all living; and their eldest daughter hath *4* children.
-And ther *2* daughter, one, all living; and other of their children mariagable.
+Elizabeth (Tilley) Howland's family is described in a later recollection of William Bradford: (Gov. Carver's) "..servant John Howland, married the daughter of John Tillie, Elizabeth, and they are both now living, and have *10* children, now all living; and their eldest daughter hath *4* children.
+And their *2* daughter, one, all living; and other of their children marriageable.
 So *15* are come of them."

+Their descendants survive up to the modern day.

 Death, burial and memorial of John Tilley and wife Joan

-William Bradford described the demise of John and Joan Tilley: "John Tillie and his wife both dyed a little after they came ashore; and their daughter Elizabeth married with John Howland, and had issue as is before noted."
+William Bradford described the demise of John and Joan Tilley: "John Tillie and his wife both died a little after they came ashore; and their daughter Elizabeth married with John Howland, and had issue as is before noted."

 John and Joan Tilley died sometime in the winter of 1620/1621, possibly after coming ashore, per Bradford, to the new Plymouth settlement.
 They were buried in Cole's Hill Burial Ground in Plymouth, most likely in unmarked graves as with so many who died in that first winter.
-Their names, along with others who perished that winter, are memorialised on the Pilgrim Memorial Tomb on Cole's Hill as "John Tilley and his wife."
+Their names, along with others who perished that winter, are memorialized on the Pilgrim Memorial Tomb on Cole's Hill as "John Tilley and his wife."